Abhikarki/GradeCalculator/README.md

 # GradeCalculator

-A basic 'average grade calculator' using swing GUI.
+A basic 'average grade calculator' using Java swing GUI.